What the Church Means

 ventures in ministry and mission at this time.

-Linda and her husband have been married for
+Linda and her husband have been

-forty-two years and have two young adult children.
+married for forty-four years and have two young adult children.
 Linda says,

 "In prayer, reflection and worship, God most often touches me through